Struggling with Thin Hair? Here’s How These Products Can Help Strengthen and Volumize

 Heat‐protectant sprays and creams belong to the styling-aid family of products because they essentially exist to slip in between a heat-styling appliance, say a blow-dryer, flat iron, or wand, and your hair, before the damage begins.
 Film-forming agents like silicones (dimethicone is a well-known example) and polymers (polyquaterniums or acrylates).
 These cover the hair into an even flexible film along the strand.
 “That microscopic coating creates even temperature distribution and locks in moisture,” adds biochemist Valerie Aparovich, who is the science team lead at OnSkin.

-Many of today’s formulations take it a step further by incorporating strengthening proteins (keratin, milk protein, elastin) and protective polysaccharides.
+Today’s beyond-basic formulations often include fortifying proteins (keratin, milk protein, elastin) and protective polysaccharides that help build strength and resilience to hair.
 Together they help strengthen the film, allowing it to grab onto the cuticle and seal it shut to limit moisture escape, dryness and snap-offs.
 Once that veil is in place, it also allows hair to avoid contact with other environmental nasties like dust, urban pollutants, and smoke which all contribute to oxidative stress resulting in weakened hair over time.

 How to Choose the Right Heat Protectant: Key Features to Look For